 - Tire condition: Considering the rough and diverse terrain your tyres are subjected to run, ensuring that your tires are inflated and carry adequate pressure.
-A TPMS can help you to get notified of your tyre pressure level at all the time.
+A tyre pressure monitoring system can help you to get notified of your tyre pressure level at all the time.
 A sudden tyre blows out could leave you stranded.

 - Engine oil level: For those who drive long distances and use their car regularly, the importance of keeping engine oil level intact is not well known.
 Oil protects your engine from heat and friction, and without it, your engine is sure to burn up in seconds.

 - Wiper fluid: Something that misses all our minds but we regret it when the windshield gets dry and we stop to pour a bottle of water on it.